gavinlyonsrepo/cylon/Readme.md

 * cower(AUR) – for AUR helper functions
 * gdrive(AUR) – to sync to google drive
 * lostfiles(AUR) – to scan for lostfiles

-* Note1 : gnu-netcat and openbsd-netcat peform same function,
-only 1 can be or needs to be installed, both included because of conflicts.
-* Note2 : cower and pacaur are both AUR helpers you can install just cower or both depending on preference. pacaur wraps cower and needs it installed.
-* Note3 : the setting TargetDir in cower config file must not be used cylon will check this and display warning.
-* Note4 : gdrive readme for config https://github.com/prasmussen/gdrive
-* Note5 : gdrive option Syncs will Delete extraneous remote files as of V3.4-5
-* Note6 : dialog should already be installed in an arch linux system installed by the arch linux installation guide on wiki.
-If you install Arch some other way It may not be there, so included as depends.

 Features and Functions
 ----------------------